Women's political participation in India: Political activism

-Women's organisations in India first began to emerge in the early 1900s, and later in the 1970s after a period of limited activity from the 1950s to 1970s.
-One of the earliest women's organisations, Bharat Stree Mahamandal, formed in 1910 and focused on helping women escape oppression from men.
-Women's associations had traditionally began with the help of men giving few women access to work and education, while limiting the expansion of traditional gender roles.
+Women's organizations in India first began to emerge in the early 1900s, and later in the 1970s after a period of limited activity from the 1950s to 1970s.
+One of the earliest women's organizations, Bharat Stree Mahamandal, formed in 1910 and focused on helping women escape oppression from men.
+Women's associations had traditionally begun with the help of men, giving few women access to work and education, while limiting the expansion of traditional gender roles.
 In 1927, the All India Women's Conference (AIWC) was formed to advocate for women's education and was helpful in the passage of the Hindu Code of Bills between 1952 and 1960.
 Women were also active in the freedom movement in protesting British colonial rule over Indian holding protests and public meetings in support of independence.

 The new wave of feminism in the 1970s was in response to gender inequality issues and stagnant development in India.
-The Committee on the Status of Women in India released a report in 1974, and had a significant influence in the reemergence of activism towards gender equality.
+The Committee on the Status of Women in India released a report in 1974, and had a significant influence in the re-emergence of activism towards gender equality.
 The report highlighted the significant differences between men and women in India, including the disparity in the sex ratio, mortality rates, employment, literacy, and wage discrimination.
-The report fueled the women's movement by signifying the ongoing discrimination towards women in India.
+The report fuelled the women's movement by signifying the ongoing discrimination towards women in India.
 Gender inequality has remained the focus of the women's movement with specific emphasis on issues such as the Uniform Civil Code, Women's Reservation Bill, and sexual violence against women.
-Women's organizations both informal and formal have developed at the rural, urban, national, and state levels in India.
-Women's organizations in India address a variety of issues from the environment, poverty, empowerment, and violence against women.
-One of the most prominent women's organizations in India is the AIWC, which was established in 1927, focusing on empowering and educating Indian women.
+Women's organisations, both informal and formal, have developed at the rural, urban, national, and state levels in India.
+Women's organisations in India address a variety of issues from the environment, poverty, empowerment, and violence against women.
+One of the most prominent women's organisations in India is the AIWC, which was established in 1927, focusing on empowering and educating Indian women.
 The AIWC has over 100,000 members and 500 branches in India, and has helped with the passage of the Sarda Act, Maternity Benefit Act, and Hindu Code Bills.

-Indian women are significantly involved at the grass roots level of activism.
+Indian women are significantly involved at the grassroots level of activism.
 The Chipko movement that arose in the 1970s is one example of success among the women's movement in India, as women protested the deforestation in Uttarakhand leading to the protection of the region.
 Since the Indian independence, women's organizations have focused on issues of violence towards women.
 Women's movements have focused on rape, female mortality rates, female foeticide, dowry deaths, sati, and domestic abuse.
-Tragedies such as the Mathura rape case in 1972, the dowry death of Tarvinder Kaur in 1979, the death of Roop Kanwar by practice of sati in 1987, the gang rape of Bhanwari Devi in 1992, and the New Delhi gang rape case in 2012, have kept the movement focused on rape and given rise to many women's organizations at the local and national level.
+Tragedies such as the Mathura rape case in 1972, the dowry death of Tarvinder Kaur in 1979, the death of Roop Kanwar by practice of sati in 1987, the gang rape of Bhanwari Devi in 1992, and the New Delhi gang rape case in 2012, have kept the movement focused on rape and given rise to many women's organisations at the local and national level.